futureverse/future.tests/OVERVIEW.md

 The **[future]** package defines the Future API which consists of a small number of functions for writing [R] code that can be evaluated either sequential or in parallel based a single setting without having to change anything in the code.
-Parallelization can be done via one of many backends, e.g. via built-in multicore, multisession and cluster backends (based on the **parallel** package) or via third-party backends such as **[future.callr]** and **[future.batchtools]**.
+Parallelization can be done via one of many backends, e.g. via built-in multicore, multisession and cluster backends (based on the **parallel** package) or via third-party backends such as **[future.batchtools]**, **[future.callr]** and **[future.mirai]**.
 The design motto of the Future API is:

 > Write once, run anywhere